LGBTQ+ Veterans' Legal Issues

 Since the repeal of “Don’t Ask, Don’t Tell,” veterans’ benefits for which lesbian, gay and bisexual service members may designate beneficiaries of their choosing irrespective of sexual orientation include: Veterans’ Group Life Insurance, Service Members Group Life Insurance, Montgomery GI Bill, and presentation of the flag of the United States.
 The Department of Defense also provides other benefits for service members for which lesbian, gay and bisexual service members can designate a beneficiary irrespective of sexual orientation.

-Although transgender individuals are prohibited from serving openly and honestly in the military, they are entitled to veterans’ benefits.
+Even before transgender individuals were allowed to serve openly and honestly in the military, they were entitled to veterans’ benefits.
 The Department of Veterans Affairs has a policy of providing medically necessary care to eligible intersex and transgender veterans.
 This includes hormonal therapy, preoperative evaluation and any medically necessary post-operative or long term care after sex reassignment surgery.
-However, the VA cannot perform or fund sex reassignment surgery.

 Honorable Discharge Process and Appeals Related to “Don’t Ask, Don’t Tell”